Care Services Team Members at the Capitol Hill Village Office

 Members have access to guidance and support from the Care Services team.
 This team consists of social workers and social work interns and is here to help with aging-related challenges.

 Care Services supports individuals to age in place, access resources and increase knowledge to promote safety and well being.
 For members who require more-intensive services, Capitol Hill Village (CHV) connects members to resources to address day-to-day needs.
 CHV services are confidential and information is only shared with member permission.

-Care Services researches options, makes introductions to experts, services, and products.
+Care Services provides information about options, experts, services, and products.
 Commonly requested resources include: home care, home modifications, rehabilitation centers, hospices, insurance information and more.
 Members can also consult the Vetted Vendors list.

 Example: A member plans to visit assisted living facilities with their family and calls Care Services to learn about local facility options.

 Some short term needs we have worked with in the past including hospital transitions, thinking through advanced directives, understanding a new diagnosis, beginning home care, and more.

-Common ongoing cases include supporting members who are caregivers, members with memory concerns, and members managing mental or chronic illness.
+Ongoing support includes working with members who are caregivers, planning needed for cognitive decline concerns, and members managing mental or chronic illness.

 Village Connections Program

-Volunteers work directly with one or two members who rely on extra support to remain active community members.
-Village Connections volunteers visit regularly with their assigned member and carry out needed tasks, such as friendly check ins, reading mail, going shopping, reducing household clutter, helping with phone calls or managing email.
-In addition to the usual volunteer background check and training, Village Connections volunteers receive training related aging and care issues and maintain communication with CHV staff for support, and guidance.
+Volunteers develop a one on one relationship directly with members who rely on extra support to remain active community members.
+Village Connections volunteers and members can identify tasks or services that they connect about regularly including but not limited to, friendly check ins and walks, reading mail, grocery shopping, reducing household clutter, helping with day to day communications.
+In addition to the usual volunteer background check and training, Village Connections volunteers receive training and maintain communication with CHV.

 Interested in becoming a Village Connection Volunteer?
-Email Liz Gregg at email@example.com for more information.
+Email Arie Parker email@example.com for more information.